u9520107/assem/README.md

 # Assem
-Modular combiner
+It Just a generalized modular combiner for Universal Javascript, and advocates to develop the complex system for Domain-Driven Design.

 # Features
-* Dependencies configurable
+* Module lifecycle
-* Granular for the dependencies of the logic function
+* Base event system
 * State container optional
-* Module lifecycle
+* Extensible for module
 * Dependency injection